Menachem's Writings

 Please pass this on to your friends in New York.
 The photographer is our nephew, an Israeli who has been studying and teaching photography in New York and Boston, and who returned to Israel before the gerush [expulsion from Gush Katif] and after, to photograph the event [event? birthday party perhaps].
 It is probably the most high-profile exhibit on this topic abroad.
 I can send the attachments (a flyer, photograph and links to web pages) to anyone interested to forward to your friends in New York.

 I don't particularly want to advertise this guy, but you may want to have a look at his photographs before I go on discussing this issue further.
 I know that some of you will say that I'm jealous (which I definitely am -- I would love to exhibit in New York -- or New anywhere else for that matter) but I really believe this guy's politics are despicable.
-View the exhibition photographs here.
+You can view the exhibition photographs online.

 As no-one else did, I fired off a letter back to the list:

-He uses the "correct" left-wing clichés, like "Abandoned settlers home".
+He employs all the "correct" left-wing clichés, like "Abandoned settlers home".
 Settlers?
 They had had enough of living in that house, so they abandoned it?
 Please!

 And how did he get into Ze'elim to photograph "Evacuation drills"?

-He didn't have a clue where things (and I imagine people) were in Gush Katif.
-E.g. photo "Neve Dkalim community center" wasn't even taken in Neve Dekalim.
+He didn't have a clue where things in the photos (and I imagine people) were in Gush Katif.
+E.g. photo "Neve Dkalim community center" wasn't even taken in Neve Dekalim!!!

 And not one photo of people or life in the Gush as it was!